dotnet/docs-maui/docs/fundamentals/app-lifecycle.md

 ## Custom lifecycle events

-While .NET MAUI defines delegates that are invoked in response to native platform lifecycle events being raised, it only exposes a common set of native platform lifecycle events.
-However, it also includes a mechanism, typically for library authors, that enables apps to be notified when additional native platform lifecycle events are raised.
+While .NET MAUI defines delegates that are invoked in response to platform lifecycle events being raised, it only exposes a common set of platform lifecycle events.
+However, it also includes a mechanism, typically for library authors, that enables apps to be notified when additional platform lifecycle events are raised.
 The process for accomplishing this is as follows:

-- Register an event handler for a native lifecycle event that isn't exposed by .NET MAUI.
+- Register an event handler for a platform lifecycle event that isn't exposed by .NET MAUI.
-- In the event handler for the native lifecycle event, retrieve the `ILifecycleEventService` instance and call its `InvokeEvents` method, specifying the native event name as its argument.
+- In the event handler for the platform lifecycle event, retrieve the `ILifecycleEventService` instance and call its `InvokeEvents` method, specifying the platform event name as its argument.

-Then, apps that want to receive notification of the native lifecycle event should modify the `CreateMauiApp` method of their `MauiProgram` class to call the `ConfigureLifecycleEvents` method on the `MauiAppBuilder` object.
-Then, on the `ILifecycleBuilder` object, call the `AddEvent` method and specify the native event name and the `Action` that will be invoked when the native event is raised.
+Then, apps that want to receive notification of the platform lifecycle event should modify the `CreateMauiApp` method of their `MauiProgram` class to call the `ConfigureLifecycleEvents` method on the `MauiAppBuilder` object.
+Then, on the `ILifecycleBuilder` object, call the `AddEvent` method and specify the platform event name and the `Action` that will be invoked when the platform event is raised.

 ### Example

-The WinUI 3 [`Window.SizeChanged`](xref:Microsoft.UI.Xaml.Window.SizeChanged) event occurs when the native app window has first rendered, or has changed its rendering size. .NET MAUI doesn't expose this native event as a lifecycle event.
-However, apps can receive notification when this native event is raised by using the following approach:
+The WinUI 3 [`Window.SizeChanged`](xref:Microsoft.UI.Xaml.Window.SizeChanged) event occurs when the native app window has first rendered, or has changed its rendering size. .NET MAUI doesn't expose this platform event as a lifecycle event.
+However, apps can receive notification when this platform event is raised by using the following approach:

-- Register an event handler for the [`Window.SizeChanged`](xref:Microsoft.UI.Xaml.Window.SizeChanged) native lifecycle event:
+- Register an event handler for the [`Window.SizeChanged`](xref:Microsoft.UI.Xaml.Window.SizeChanged) platform lifecycle event:

     ```csharp
     #if WINDOWS